Tweedmill.com conditions of Use & Sale

-- Only until it is no longer reasonably required by us for the performance of our duties and functions as customer, contracting party or employer.
+- Only until it is no longer reasonably required by us for the performance of our duties and functions as the customer, contracting party or employer.

 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity I have carried out prior to you withdrawing your consent.
-However, where I also rely on other bases for processing your information, you may not be able to prevent processing of your data.
+However, where I also rely on other bases for processing your information, you may not be able to prevent the processing of your data.